EHHS Learning Community

 Leadership.
 Service.
 Citizenship.

 The mission of the Education, Health, and Human Services Living-Learning Community is to enhance and support students' academic, professional, and personal growth through meaningful interactions with faculty, staff, and peers.
-The EHHS-LC is dedicated to fostering leadership, service, citizenship and academic success through co-curricular experiences.
+The EHHS-LLC is dedicated to fostering leadership, service, citizenship and academic success through co-curricular experiences.

 Furthermore, national studies indicate that participating in a themed residence hall community such as the EHHS-LC has a positive influence on student success.
 In fact, students perform better in classes and feel more connected to peers, faculty, and the university community.